0mn1verze/Python-Variable-Lister/README.md

 # Python Variable Lister
-A project in python using [Abstract Syntax Tree](https://docs.python.org/3/library/ast.html) to guess they type of variables and generate a description for each variable
+A project in python using [Abstract Syntax Tree](https://docs.python.org/3/library/ast.html) to guess they type of variables and generate a description for each variable.

 ## Features
 - Finds every file in the directory tree